vladimir-vg/batiscaph/README.md

 # Shell commands and map effects

  * `[whereis(A) || A <- registered()].`.
 Will mention and put on the map all processes that were registered on the node.

+# TODO

+Remote tracing code.

+- [ ] Implement fetching info for mentioned processes.
+- [ ] Implement "explored" tracing state for processes, propagate it recursively for links.
+- [ ] Trace globally open/close, link/unlink events for ports.
+- [ ] Trace globally ets new/delete and give_away events.
+Watch for table controlling processes.

+Events collecting code.

+- [ ] Build graph nodes for ports and ets events.

+Frontend code.

+- [ ] Write new visualization code using d3 instead of plain React SVG.
+React is not convenient for animations that we gonna need in future.
+- [ ] Figure out how to organize complicated map code.
+Try to keep it described as components, while having it rendered as several layers.
+- [ ] Figure out better representation for nodes on map and their events.
+Generate coordinates from it.
+Allow to regroup, sort or drag different objects on the map.
+- [ ] Use proper router that supports html5-history (get rid of demo routing bugs).